Turn Your Passion into a Career Teaching K-6

 Requirements for Graduation from College of Saint Mary

-To complete your bachelor’s degree in elementary education, you will need to complete 128 credit hours.
+To complete your bachelor’s degree in elementary education, you will need to complete 129 credit hours.

-- 44 credit hours in general education.
+• 44 credit hours in general education

-- 9 credit hours in supporting courses.
+• 9 credit hours in supporting courses

 Elementary Education with an Early Childhood Minor

-To complete your bachelor’s degree in elementary education with a minor in early childhood education, you will need to complete 131 credit hours.
+To complete your bachelor’s degree in elementary education with a minor in early childhood education, you will need to complete 132 credit hours.

-- 44 credit hours in general education.
+• 44 credit hours must be general education courses

-- 12 credit hours in supporting courses
+• 9 credit hours must be supporting courses

-To complete your bachelor’s degree in elementary education with a minor in any subject area, you will need to complete 128 credit hours.
+To complete your bachelor’s degree in elementary education with a minor in any subject area, you will need to complete 122 credit hours.

-- 44 credit hours in general education.
+• 44 credit hours in general education

-- 9 credit hours in supporting courses.
+• 9 credit hours in supporting courses

 Elementary Education and Special Education Dual Endorsement

-To complete your bachelor’s degree in elementary education and special education, you will need to complete 135 credit hours.
+To complete your bachelor’s degree in elementary education and special education, you will need to complete 129 credit hours.

-- 44 credit hours in general education.
+• 44 credit hours in general education

-- 3 credit hours in supporting courses.
+• 3 credit hours in supporting courses

 Teaching Certification

+It is recommended to apply for the Nebraska certification at the time of program completion.
+If not, rule changes in effect at time of application will need to be made up as deficiencies.
 Since certification requirements of various states differ, a student planning to teach in a state other than Nebraska should inquire about specific requirements for that state.

 The Assurance of Accreditation